Miche01/DIGITAL-PROTOTYPES-FOR-PEDIATRIC-CARDIAC-SURGERY/README.md

 3. Post-Processing
    * Software: 3-Matic.
    * Refinement: Applied Adaptive Mesh (0.1 mm edge length), Wrap (3 mm gap closing), and Smooth functions to enhance surface quality.
-   * Finalization: The hearts were hollowed to a total wall thickness of 0.7 mm and vessels were trimmed to allow for surgical access simulation.
+   * Finalization: The hearts were hollowed to a total wall thickness of 0.7 mm and vessels were trimmed to allow for surgical access simulation.[Final Models](./Models)
 4. Modular Simulator Design
    * Components: A simulated rib cage (with a sternal gap for surgical access) and a support platform.
    * Connectors: Designed from scratch in Solidworks 2023 to fit the specific vessel openings (Superior Vena Cava and Pulmonary Arteries) of each pathological model.